-The Cliff House soon became the favorite resort of fine families of the time: the Biddles of Philadelphia, the Havermeyers of New York, and the Cabots and Lodges of Boston.
-Its reputation spread across the Atlantic attracting guests from as far away as England and the Continent.
-It was a genteel age, and guests entertained themselves with card parties, croquet and horseshoe pitching.
-The Cliff House offered a peaceful retreat and an experience in nature: verdant lawns, wild roses, an enormous expanse of sky and the ever changing sea stretching below on all three sides.
+Rates for the 1872 premier season were $6.00 per week, per person, and included all three meals.
+The Cliff House soon became the preferred resort of the most refined families of the time, including the Biddles of Philadelphia, the Havermeyers of New York, and the Cabots and Lodges of Boston.
+Its reputation spread across the Atlantic, attracting guests from as far away as England and continental Europe.
+During this genteel age, guests entertained themselves with card parties, croquet, and horseshoe pitching.
+The Cliff House was a peaceful retreat, rich with verdant lawns, wild roses, and suspended between an enormous expanse of sky and the ever-changing sea.

-The Cliff House thrived through the roaring 20’s, the shaky 30’s.
-And then…World War II.
-Not only was The Cliff House shuttered for the duration, it was literally drafted.
-The U.S. Army Corps of Engineers took over the property, built a radar station and kept a 24-hour-a-day vigil for Nazi submarines in the coastal waters.
+The Cliff House thrived through the roaring 20’s, as well as the precarious 30’s.
+World War II, however, shuttered The Cliff House to guests, but the resort was drafted to aid the country’s efforts.
+The U.S. Army Corps of Engineers took over the property, built a radar station, and kept a 24-hour-a-day vigil for Nazi submarines in the coastal waters.
 German U-Boats sank 152 Allied ships in the North Atlantic in January and February of 1942.
 Coastal cities and towns observed nightly blackouts to prevent ships from being silhouetted against the night sky.
-So important was this installation on Bald Head Cliff that the Weares were barred from their own land.
+So important was this installation on Bald Head Cliff that the Weare Family was barred from their own land.

 In 1974, the fourth generation of Weare Family Maine innkeepers succeeded to The Cliff House directorship.
 Kathryn M. Weare filed a master plan for the Maine resort’s future and launched a bold program of upgrading and expansion.

-Captain Theodore WeareThe long-awaited Connector Project between the main building and the spa building was completed in September 2004.
-It starts at the Ocean Terrace level and extends across the outside terrace below the guest room balconies.
-On the first level is the amphitheater, seating more than 150 in high-tech chairs, each with a tablet arm for laptop, data port and power.
-This superlative addition to the conference facilities links most guest rooms, banquet facilities, ballroom and meeting rooms.
+The long-awaited connector project between the main building and the spa building was completed in September 2004.
+It begins at the Ocean Terrace level and extends across the outside terrace below the guest room balconies.
+On the first level, the state-of-the-art amphitheater seats an audience of over 150.
+This superlative addition to the conference facilities offers a convenient connection between most guest rooms, banquet facilities, ballroom, and meeting rooms.